imazeenabulele/osTicket-Configuration/README.md

 <p>
 2. CONFIGURE DEPARTMENTS
-The department that will created is the SysAdmin department.
+The department to be created is the SysAdmin department.
 This department is responsible for managing anfd maintaining the IT infrastructure for an organization.
-The would set up and maintain servers, set up and maintain user accounts, monitor cybersecurity threats, respond to IT issues and troubleshooting system problems
+They would set up and maintain servers, set up and maintain user accounts, monitor cybersecurity threats, respond to IT issues and troubleshooting system problems
 </p>
 <br />